henrikdchristensen/SDU-Data-Mining-Exam/README.md

 ELKI does not provide the MAFIA algorithm, but you can use the `-algorithm algorithm.NullAlgorithm` to visualize pre-clustered data from other programs.

+### ID coloumn
+Note that the ID coloumn first resets after closing the GUI.

 ---

 ## GPUMAFIA